tobek/headsoak/notes.md

         - shared with, list of one more more:
             - {friend global id, readonly or edit}
 - LATER:
+    - should private notes be shared? they currently are
     - what if user A shares something with user B, and user B tags a note with a tag they're sharing with user C?
         - if A -> B is read-only, B shouldn't be able to "forward" the share
         - if A -> B is editable, we have collaborative editing between multiple people, pass on appropriate IDs...